mycoboco/ontime/README.md

 ### Methods

-A job function should be defined as to accept at least one argument that is named `ot` in this document.
-The argument contains the following methods:
+A job function should be defined as to accept at least one argument that is referred to as `ot` in this document.
+The argument contains these methods:

 - `ot.done()`: should be called after the job has been finished.
 This is important especially when `single` is set to `true` because scheduling the